ncsu-cga/research.package/_pages/consent.md

 ### The Consent Task

-As stated in [About Research Package](1.-About-Research-Package) page, Research Package uses Task as its core organizational unit.
-An [RPOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) is a sequence of steps where the sequence can not be changed.
+As described in the [architecture](software-architecture), ResearchPackage uses a task as its core organizational unit.
+A [RPOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_model/RPOrderedTask-class.html) is a sequence of steps where the sequence can not be changed.

-To create a Consent Task you need two steps:
+To create a consent task you need two steps:

-- [RPVisualConsentStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPVisualConsentStep-class.html), which is responsible to guide the user through the different content sections in the Consent Document
+- [`RPVisualConsentStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPVisualConsentStep-class.html), which is responsible to guide the user through the different content sections in the consent document
-- [RPReviewConsentStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentReviewStep-class.html), which is responsible to present the whole Consent Document to the user for review and then collect the signature.
+- [`RPReviewConsentStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentReviewStep-class.html), which is responsible to present the whole consent document to the user for review and then collect the signature.

-Create these two steps!
-Both of them need a Consent Document object which they will be connected to.
+An example of how these two steps are created is shown below:

 ``` dart
 RPVisualConsentStep consentVisualStep = RPVisualConsentStep("visualStepID", myConsentDocument);